gweecl/kubernetes-laravel/labs/docker.md

-# Built and run Laravel with Docker
+# Build and run Laravel with Docker

 ## Build images